-Worried about how masks might interfere with communication this Fall?
+Worried about how masks might interfere with communication in the classroom?
 Here are a few ideas to overcome that barrier between you and your students.

 - If you find that students aren’t hearing you clearly, try using a microphone.
 Some classrooms are already equipped for sound and may have built in microphone systems available.
 IT support staff can help evaluate the best solution.
 Request support for Trinity classrooms.

 - You can also take advantage of assistive technologies to provide captioning.
 For example, you can enable live subtitling in PowerPoint and Google Slides when in presentation mode.
 If you are using Zoom, you can turn on live transcription.
 If you happen to be teaching online and in-person students at the same time, you could project the Zoom call to the classroom screen.
 If that isn’t possible, allow in-person students to open Zoom on their devices.
 Please note that these automated AI captioning services are not completely accurate so monitor whether it is capturing most of your speech or not (and if the students find it helps).
 If you have students with accessibility needs, they will need to work with the Student Disability Access Office to get professional services.